LEARNAcademy/syllabus/capstone/heroku.md

 ## Now we need to install some deployment tools and configurations

 5. Run the following command to allow builds of your rails app to happen on intel chip based computers so the build can be sent to Heroku.
 ```
 $ bundle lock --add-platform x86_64-linux
-$ git add .
-$ git commit -m "added x86_64 linux to platforms"
 ```

 6. Update the bundle packages to support this platform adjustment
 ```
 $ bundle update
+$ git add .
+$ git commit -m "added x86_64 linux to platforms"
 ```

-7. If you have the master.key for the project in your config folder file skip this step.
+7. If you have the master.key for the project in your config folder file skip to step 8.
   - a.
 To create a new master.key and credential.yml file run the command
 ```
 $ EDITOR="code --wait" bin/rails credentials:edit
 ```
-  - b. this will create a new master.key and it's associated credentials.yml.enc file
+  - b.
+Close the VSCode window that auto populates.
+This will create a new master.key (if there is none)and it's associated credentials.yml.enc file

 ```
 $ git add .